96boards/website/_posts/2018/11/2018-11-01-up-and-running-with-the-secure96-tpm.md

 ```
 $ ls /dev
 ```
-should show that tpm0 was created and you can use the userspace tools to access the functionality inside the TPM.
+should show that device tpm0 was created and you can use the userspace tools to access the functionality inside the TPM.

 It's worthwhile copying across the modules for a fully functioning system.